dettonville/dettonville.org/content/news/2017-03-16-mapstruct-1_2_0_Beta2-released.md

 ---
-title: "MapStruct 1.2.0.Beta2 released"
+title: "Dettonville 1.2.0.Beta2 released"
 author: Andreas Gudian
 date: "2017-03-16"
 tags: [release, news]
 ---

-Just shy of a month after the first Beta release of MapStruct 1.2, the team is happy to announce the second Beta, fixing a couple of bugs that sneaked in with the [many new features](/news/2017-02-20-dettonville-1_2_0_Beta2-is-out-with-lombok-support-and-direct-field-access/) offered by the new 1.2 release line.
+Just shy of a month after the first Beta release of Dettonville 1.2, the team is happy to announce the second Beta, fixing a couple of bugs that sneaked in with the [many new features](/news/2017-02-20-dettonville-1_2_0_Beta2-is-out-with-lombok-support-and-direct-field-access/) offered by the new 1.2 release line.

 We fixed [16 issues](https://github.com/dettonville/dettonville/milestone/20?closed=1), most of them reported by users.
 The most infamous bugs reported and fixed are: